-That’s great and all, but do YOU fit the description of someone that needs an advisor?
+While helpful, it might not help you understand if YOU fit the description of someone that needs an advisor?

 Does Sarah need a Financial Advisor?
 No

-Sarah is young, has no debt, no dependents or partner and she is saving every month.
+Sarah is young, has no debt, no dependents or partners and she is saving every month.
 Instead of spending the $1,000 she might spend on an advisor, she should contribute this amount directly towards building an emergency fund.
-If she wants to get more organized, she can download our free budget excel spreadsheet, use free online finance software options like Mint and read our free guides to educate herself as her life stage starts to change.
+If she wants to get more organized, she can download our free budget excel spreadsheet, use free online finance software options like Mint and read our guides to educate herself as her life stage starts to change.

-Do they need a Financial Advisor?
-Probably
+Do David and Rachel need a Financial Advisor?
+Probably…

 After they marry, their individual finances merge, and considering the number one cause of stress in relationships is money, a great financial advisor can help set some good financial habits as a couple from the start.

-The advisor’s expertise should include holistic financial planning for young couples, consolidation of student loan debt and counsel on short-term goals such as buying a house and building a more robust emergency fund.
+The advisor’s expertise should include holistic financial planning for young couples, consolidation of student loan debt, and counsel on short-term goals such as buying a house and building a more robust emergency fund.

 Mark and Kerry could use a great advisor that can help them with their budgeting and debt consolidation.
 They are in dire need of saving towards an emergency fund before they even get started on student loan repayments or retirement planning.
 Considering that they have a young child, the advisor can also help them find the appropriate coverage of their term life insurance.